Daftlive/news/README.md

 **This project has been done using React Native and Typescript.**

-The app is a news reader that uses [newsapi.org](https://newsapi.org/) as a data source to display the news.
+The app is a news reader that uses [newsapi.org](https://newsapi.org/) as a data source.

-Different sources can be selected, either by country and category.

-News is automatically saved on the device to avoid unnecessary calls to the api.
-The news refresh rate can be configured, which means how often the application should query the api.
+News can be obtained from different resources such as country or categories.
+It also has a system that automatically saves the news on the device for offline access.
+The refresh time of the news can be configured.

+It has a simple search engine taking advantage of the power offered by Akita.

+## Features

+ - Typescript
+ - Akita | State Management
+ - React Navigation
+ - AsyncStorage
+ - React Native Web

 ## Screen Shots
 <p float="left">